Chinese leader Xi in France to sign multibillion deals

-PARIS (AP) — Chinese President Xi Jinping was expected to sign multibillion-dollar deals Monday on energy, the food industry, transport and other sectors as well as a bilateral statement on climate change during a state visit to France.
+PARIS (AP) — Chinese President Xi Jinping was greeted with full honors Monday during a state visit to France in which he is expected to sign multibillion-dollar deals on energy, the food industry, transport and other sectors as well as a bilateral statement on climate change.

-Xi was being welcomed by French President Emmanuel Macron at the Arc de Triomphe monument in Paris, before a meeting and a state dinner at the Elysee presidential palace in Paris.
+French President Emmanuel Macron welcomed Xi and his wife, Peng Liuan, at the Arc de Triomphe monument in Paris.
+The French National Guard played the country's anthems.
+Both leaders laid a wreath at the Unknown Soldier from World War I whose tomb is under the monument.

+They then headed to the Elysee presidential palace for a meeting followed by a signature ceremony.

 China last year opened its market for French beef products following Macron's state visit in the country in January 2018.
 France now expects similar opening for its poultry industry, the official said.
 Other expected deals involve French companies specialized in transports, renewable energy and city infrastructures.